bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 ## x-nullable

 Extra field `x-nullable` forcibly marks a model/field as nullable.
-By default, the field is nullable if it can be `null` or needed to be checked for `nil` in the generated code, i.e. marked as required.
+By default, the field is nullable if it can be `null` or needed to be checked for `nil` in the generated code, i.e., marked as required.
 Nullable fields are generated as pointers in Go code.

 {{< details "Example" >}}